 - In the Save dialog box that appears, navigate to the folder where you want to save your collection.
 To create a subfolder for the collection, click the New Folder button and create the folder.

 - Select the folder where you want to save the components collection and click Save.
-You see a blank collection on the Components browser’s Select tab.
+You see a blank collection on the Components panel’s Select tab.

 - For each component you want to add to your collection, save it as an